 - Break free from your sense of hopelessness.
 Sometimes, when you get the desire to depend on something like drugs or alcohol, you should learn to stop it.
 By depending on these substances, you may only be contributing to worsening your condition.
 It is necessary that you have self-control on the things you want to do.

 - After getting over your dependence on such substances, try to start depending on yourself.
 Sometimes all you need is a pastime or activity which can help get your mind over such worries.
+“If you’re currently working with a mental health provider, it may also be important to let him or her know that you’re interested in starting an exercise program,” states Matthew Tull, PhD.
 Try new activities such as sports, writing, or exercise.
 These can serve as an outlet for all your fears.

 - You can then seek someone to talk to if ever you have enough courage and trust to share your experiences with them.
 Who knows?
 Maybe they are going through the same situation.
 They may also offer useful advice that can help improve your condition.
 Don’t limit this to your friends; try joining support groups or volunteering.